-Go to the Centers for Disease Control and Prevention website to find out health information and vaccination requirements for your destination.
+Check with the CDC to find out health information and vaccination requirements for your destination.
 That can include vaccines for other diseases such as cholera, yellow fever and Zika virus.
 For maximum protection, you should get any required shots six weeks before departure.
-If you’re traveling to a country where disease is rampant, consult a travel medicine professional.
+If you’re traveling to a country where disease is rampant, consult a travel medicine professional for expert personalized guidance.

-The CDC website is also a good source of information on the health risks of consuming the water and food at your destination, nonprescription items to pack and other health tips.
+The CDC website is also a good source of information on the health risks of consuming the water and food at your destination, any non-prescription items to pack and other health tips.

 Be sure to check the foreign embassy of the country you’re traveling to, or passing through, to learn which prescription drugs are permitted or illegal in the country.

 Bring photocopies of your prescriptions, packed separately from your medicine, and note the generic drug name.
 Always pack your medicine, in its prescription bottles, in your carry-on bag.
 If you need to use syringes, make sure that you have a letter from your doctor.
 Always declare the syringes before you go through security.

-Pack more than enough medicine to last your trip, as it may be difficult to get your prescription filled abroad.
+Pack more than enough medicine to last your whole trip, as it may be difficult to get your prescription filled abroad.

 4. Register your trip with the State Department

-One option, especially if you’re traveling outside industrial countries or to remote areas, is to register online with the U.S. Department of State, and enter your itinerary.
+If you’re traveling outside industrial countries or to remote areas, consider registering online with the U.S. Department of State, and enter your itinerary.
 In case of an emergency, the U.S. government will know about your presence in the country and where to contact you.
-Also, if specified that your travel information can be shared with third parties, your family and friends can contact the Department of State to locate you if necessary.
+Also, if you specify that your travel information can be shared with third parties, your family and friends can contact the Department of State to locate you if necessary.
 Registration is free.